Gaining Confidence as an Inexperienced Freelance Designer

 2. Take the right kinds of jobs

-Because there is such a wide variety of clients out there, there will always be an equally wide variety of freelancers needed .
-Large companies with big budgets may not be a good source of work for a brand new freelancer, but small companies that need something within your abilities will likely be a much better fit.
-Clients on smaller budgets should expect to work with someone who is less experienced, and higher-priced designers wouldn’t take their projects, so there is a need for designers of all types.
+Because there is such a wide variety of clients out there, there will always be an equally wide variety of freelancers needed.
+Large companies with big budgets may not be a good source of work for a brand new freelancer, but small companies that need something within your abilities may be a much better fit.
+Clients on smaller budgets should expect to work with someone who is less experienced, and higher-priced designers won’t take their projects, so there is a need for designers of all types.

 Web design is like anything else in life, you get what you pay for.
 So clients on tight budgets provide learning opportunities for freelancers who are interested in taking the job for a learning experience as much as for the money.
 Unfortunately, for some reason many clients don’t completely understand the difference between a large budget website and a small budget site, so be sure that you and the client are on the same page as far as their expectations go.